-For this loco moco we are making a mushroom and caramelized onion gravy.
-Gently caramelize onion wedges in a little oil in your skillet, then set aside until you’re ready to finish your gravy.
-Now you can cook your burgers in the same skillet.
-You don’t need to fire up the grill.
-When the burgers are to your liking, set them aside on a plate and cover with foil.
-This will keep the patties hot while you finish the gravy.
+Next, cook your burgers in the same skillet.
+No need to fire up the grill.
+When the burgers are cooked to your liking, set them aside on a plate and cover with foil.
+This will keep the patties hot while you finish the loco moco gravy.

-When you're ready to assemble the loco moco start with a scoop of rice, then a burger patty, the mushroom gravy, and finally a fried egg.
-Garnish with sliced scallions.
-Enjoy!
+When you're ready to assemble your Hawaiian loco moco start with a scoop of rice (PHOTO 5), then top with a burger patty (PHOTO 6).

 The Hawaiian plate lunch

 If you want to zhuzh up your Hawaiian loco moco a bit, turn it into a Hawaiian plate lunch.
 What's a plate lunch, you ask?
 It's basically a plated meal consisting of a serving of protein, steamed rice, and mayo-based salad.